spozun/cerner-32-days-of-code/README.md

 Day 11 - walkFileTree.java - recursively walk a file folder and it's contents, returning the absolute path of all contents.

-Day 12 - textHighlighter.ts - node function that highlights a search term in a body of text on the command line.
+Day 12 - textHighlighter.ts - node function that highlights all instances of a search term in a body of text on the command line.